Tampa Brain Injury Lawyer

 You might be unable to work–and we all know how expensive medical care can be.

 Money can make all the difference in the world when you’re navigating an uncertain future.

 Fighting to recover fair compensation when someone else caused your injuries can be one of the most important things you do.
 Unfortunately, the insurance company probably won’t make things easy.
-An experienced Tampa personal injury lawyer can make sure you’re getting the full compensation you deserve.
+An experienced Tampa personal injury attorney can make sure you’re getting the full compensation you deserve.

 At Roman & Gaynor, our Board Certified civil law specialists have over 65 years of experience recovering compensation for injured clients in Tampa, Florida.
 We fight to get every dollar you deserve.
 Our attorneys and legal team can help by:

 - Thoroughly investigating to demand compensation from every responsible party

 - Hiring experts in medicine, vocational training, and mental health who can offer evidence about the long-term impact of your injuries

 - Assessing the fair value of your injury claim

 - Fighting back to limit the effectiveness of insurance tactics designed to reduce your compensation award

 Our lawyers will negotiate to get the most compensation possible for you.
 To learn more about how we can help you through this challenging time, call our law firm to arrange a free consultation today.